-- Federal and State contributions will continue throughout the Extension using the existing 50/50 cost share 146 - with credits for in-kind contributions from the States.
-Key budget items and projected costs for the First 147 - Increment Extension are contained in Attachment A. 148
+- Federal and State contributions will continue throughout the Extension using the existing 50/50 cost share - with credits for in-kind contributions from the States.
+Key budget items and projected new money - expenditures for the Extension are contained in Attachment A. All Government funding commitments - made in this proposed Program Extension are subject to approval and appropriation by the appropriate state - and federal legislative bodies.

-FIRST INCREMENT EXTENSION ORGANIZATIONAL STRUCTURE IV.
-149
+IV.
+FIRST INCREMENT EXTENSION ORGANIZATIONAL STRUCTURE

 First Increment governance and organizational structure will be retained throughout the Extension.
-150